 - Amazon Glacier: It is another storage service that is affordable and suitable for long-term storage.

-AWS offers auto scaling of applications and automates the scaling of resources by optimizing the cost and availability.
-AWS auto scaling is quite efficient and powerful as it allows users to create scale plans.
-Auto scaling in AWS lets users maintain the optimality of the application’s performance even in the case of non-uniform loads and demands by monitoring the performance continuously.
+AWS auto-scaling is quite efficient and powerful as it allows users to create scale plans.
+Auto-scaling in Amazon Web Services lets users maintain the optimality of the application’s performance even in the case of non-uniform loads and demands by monitoring the performance continuously.

-AWS auto scaling also lets users track and configure resources to enhance the performance of applications hosted on AWS.
+Amazon Web Services auto-scaling also lets users track and configure resources to enhance the performance of applications hosted on AWS.
 The scaling offered by AWS involves both predictive and dynamic scaling to adjust the computing power.
-Users can either choose the predefined strategies for scaling or they can create their own customized strategies for scaling and ensure optimal utilization of resources.
+Users can either choose the predefined strategies for scaling, or they can create their own customized strategies for scaling and ensure optimal utilization of resources.

 4. Explain geo-targeting in CloudFront?

-User’s country is detected by geo-targeting and then the code of their country is sent to the servers located in your region, and that’s how you can target the viewer of specific geographic locations.
-This feature is available in the Amazon CloudFront without any extra charges, and you can choose which headers you want to forward to the servers of your origin.
+The user’s country is detected by geo-targeting, and then the code of their country is sent to the servers located in your region, and that’s how you can target the viewers of specific geographic locations.
+This feature is available in Amazon CloudFront without any extra charges, and you can choose the headers that you want to forward to the servers of your origin.